tamarPal/PropertyMonitoringDashboard/README.md

 - Reliable and practical solution

 ## Future Improvements
 If more time was available, I would expand the system to analyze multiple properties and include a more comprehensive analysis across all property types and case categories.
 I would also improve database structure and security, deploy the system online, enhance UI/UX, and add smarter caching and real-time updates.
+Additionally, I would focus on improving the initial data loading performance.

 ## Technologies Used
 Node.js, Express, React, SQLite, Axios, Cheerio, Playwright